-Figure 4-64 Add or Modify a Triggering Entry
+Figure 4-61 Add or Modify a Triggering Entry

 - Trigger Port The port for outgoing traffic.
-An outgoing connection using this port will trigger this rule. - Trigger Protocol The protocol used for Trigger Ports, either TCP, UDP, or All (all protocols supported by the router). - Incoming Port The port or port range used by the remote system when it responds to the outgoing request.
+An outgoing connection using this port will trigger this rule. - > Trigger Protocol The protocol used for Trigger Ports, either TCP, UDP, or All (all protocols supported by the router).

+- Incoming Port The port or port range used by the remote system when it responds to the outgoing request.
 A response using one of these ports will be forwarded to the PC which triggered this rule.
 You can input at most 5 groups of ports (or port sections).
-Every group of ports must be separated with ",", for example, 2000-2038, 2046, 2050-2051, 2085, 3010-3030. - Incoming Protocol The protocol used for Incoming Port, either TCP, UDP, or ALL (all protocols supported by the router). - Status The status of this entry, Enabled means the Port Triggering entry is enabled. - Common Applications Some popular applications already listed in the drop-down list of Incoming Protocol.
+Every group of ports must be separated with ",", for example, 2000-2038, 2046, 2050-2051, 2085, 3010-3030. - Incoming Protocol The protocol used for Incoming Port, either TCP, UDP, or ALL (all protocols supported by the router). - Status The status of this entry, Enabled means the Port Triggering entry is enabled. - Modify To modify or delete an existing entry. - Common Applications Some popular applications already listed in the drop-down list of Incoming Protocol.